mykhailog/hacs_waveshare_ups_hat/readme.md

 *Tip:* Doubled window size is used for calculation of SoC, Remaining Battery Capacity and Remaining Time

 #### Batteries Count
-Original Waveshare UPS Hat have 2 batteries in series (8.4V) but some versions of UPS Hat have 3 batteries (12.6V).
-Use `batteries_count` in case of more than 2 batteries in series on your device.
+The original Waveshare UPS Hat has 2 batteries in series (8.4V), but some versions of the UPS Hat may have 3 batteries (12.6V).
+If you have more than 2 batteries in series, use the `batteries_count` parameter.

 ### Binary Sensor
 In addition to the  sensor devices, you may also create a device which is simply “on” when the UPS status is online and “off” at all other times.